Cirkit Designer Logo

 Introduction

-The Voltage & Current Sensor INA219 Breakout by Soldered is a high-side current sensor designed to measure both voltage and current in a circuit with exceptional precision.
-It utilizes the I2C communication protocol, making it easy to integrate into microcontroller-based projects.
-This breakout board is ideal for applications such as battery management, power monitoring, and energy-efficient system design.
+The Voltage & Current Sensor INA219 Breakout by Soldered is a high-side current sensor designed to measure voltage, current, and power in a circuit.
+It features the INA219 chip, which provides precise measurements and communicates via the I2C protocol.
+This breakout board is ideal for applications requiring real-time power monitoring, such as battery-powered devices, solar power systems, and energy-efficient designs.

 Explore Projects Built with Voltage & current sensor INA219 breakout